philpax/philpax.github.io/content/about.md

 path = "about"
 +++

 G'day!
-I'm a creative polyglot programmer/engineer, and I'm passionate about computers, how we interact with them, and how they can be used to enable creativity.
+I'm Philpax[^1], a creative polyglot programmer/engineer, and I'm passionate about computers, how we interact with them, and how they can be used to enable creativity.
 Welcome to my humble website!

+[^1]: IPA `/ˈfɪl.pæks/`. he/him.

-My real name is Mithun, but let's keep that between friends, family and employers.
+My real name is Mithun[^2], but let's keep that between friends, family and employers.
 I hark from the distant southern lands of Australia, and currently live in Sweden.
 (Yes, the temperature differential makes me sick every time I switch hemispheres.)

+[^2]: IPA `/mɪθʌn/`. also, unbelievably, he/him.

 I've worked with every layer of the stack - from the little electrons racing around my workbench, to software riding high enough for Snoop Dogg to call for advice - and I can be found doing any number of things, including but certainly not limited to: